socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 ### Usage (Produced and Consumed When)
 <!--AA/AS/AE, must identify the producing role and the target audience-->

-This diagram type is an intermediate artifact, supporting usage scenarios and problem solving strategies such as:
+This diagram type is an intermediate artifact, supporting usage scenarios and problem-solving strategies such as:

 * Divide and conquer, facilitate working in parallel.
 * Estimate effort, organize and support buy-vs.-build-vs.-rent decision making.